Redesigned the Trade-in flow to improve conversion by 14%

 Optimized the flow while navigating risk and technical constraints.

 GolfAvenue is a Golf retailer who buys used golf equipment from customers on their website.
-This case study is about how I improved the conversion rates of the Trade-in flow with design.
+They were seeing huge drop offs from the flow.
+I redesigned and optimized the experience to reduce drop offs.

 My role: